MichaelUnknown/MPS/README.md

 PokerStove (modernized)
 ==========

-This is a PokerStove revamp that removes unnecessary dependencies from the original project and provides easy-to-use integration as library via [CPM.cmake](https://github.com/cpm-cmake/CPM.cmake).
+This is a PokerStove revamp that restructred the project to a modern layout and provides easy-to-use integration as library via [CPM.cmake](https://github.com/cpm-cmake/CPM.cmake) which also auto-includes all dependencies (most importantly `Boost`, which still doesn't provide good cmake integration yet...).

-Some more info...
+Some more info about any changes...

 This project provides just the C++ source code.
 For the installer of the Win32 GUI, see the original [repository](https://github.com/andrewprock/pokerstove).

 ## Original documentation